What is microcephaly?

-Microcephaly is a medical condition in which the circumference of the head is smaller than normal because the brain has not developed properly or has stopped growing.
+Microcephaly is a medical condition in which the circumference of the head is small because the brain has not fully developed or has stopped growing.
 Microcephaly can be present at birth or it may develop in the first few years of life.
 It is most often caused by genetic abnormalities that interfere with the growth of the cerebral cortex during the early months of fetal development.
 Babies may also be born with microcephaly if, during pregnancy, their mother:

 Microcephaly is associated with Down's syndrome, chromosomal syndromes, and neurometabolic syndromes.
 With viral-induced brain injury there is often widespread tissue and cell death leading to brain shrinkage rather than simply impaired growth.